andyg-dev/data-analysis-projects/azure_ai_snowflake_speech_analytics/README.md

 - A Python script cleans and preprocesses this data.

-- The cleaned data is uploaded to Azure Blob Storage.
+- The cleaned data is uploaded to Azure Blob Storage and Azure SQL Server through Data Studio.

 Sentiment Analysis:

 - Azure AI Language service analyzes the sentiment of the feedback (positive, negative, neutral).

-- Data Loading into Snowflake:
+- Data Loading into Snowflake.

 - The processed data is staged in Azure Blob Storage.